-If you're struggling with depression, you know how difficult it can be just to get through a single day.
-It seems like everything is conspiring against you and you just don't know how to push yourself through.
+If you're struggling with depression, you know how difficult it can be to get through a single day.
+It seems like everything is conspiring against you, and you don't know how to push yourself through.
 Fortunately, you don't have to continue to live like that.
 There are ways to help yourself work through those problems and start to overcome the kind of life you currently have.
 You can live a healthy and happy life, but it's going to take hard work, and it's going to require you to put some effort into it.
 You won't be able to get there easily, and you're not going to do it alone.

 What Is Depression?

 Many people think that someone who is depressed feels sad all the time, which's not necessarily the case.
 In fact, someone with depression may have entire days that feel great or 'normal' and several days feel awful.
 Depression, unfortunately, is a disorder that wears on you.
 You may feel like everything is great again, and your depression is gone, only to be hit even harder the next day or even in the next hour or minutes.
 It can sneak up on you, and it can make you feel a whole lot more than just sad.